 As you wander through Hanoi’s bustling streets, you’ll quickly realise that this city is a tapestry woven from countless vibrant threads.
 Just imagine this scenario: tranquil lakeside parks bordering busy markets, with the soft sound of a street vendor selling breakfast.
 The sunlight filters through the narrow alleyways, painting golden patterns on the ancient buildings.
 Indeed, it’s a breathtaking sight, isn’t it?
 It’s this mix of charm and community that makes several neighbourhoods among the best areas to stay in Hanoi, offering visitors a unique blend of energy and serenity.

 Take a walk through the bustling streets of Hanoi; you’ll quickly sense the amicable bond of the community.
-Hanoi people are proud of their historical heritage, and they show it in how they care for their city and its traditions.
+Hanoi residents are proud of their historical heritage, and they demonstrate this in how they care for their city and its traditions.
 It’s common to see Hanoi locals gathering at a street food stall, where the air is filled with the aromatic scents of Pho, people laughing and chatting with their friends or even strangers who are new to the city’s famous dishes.

 Even amid the non-stop pace of daily life, the people of Hanoi take the time to connect, express their hospitality, and make you feel at home—one of many reasons why these welcoming neighbourhoods are among the best areas to stay in Hanoi.